QKing-Official/Paymenter-Installer/README.md

 ## Notes
 - The script currently configures Nginx for non-SSL only.
 For SSL, manual configuration is required.
 - This script is intended to be run only once.
 Re-running may cause issues.
+- Full credits to the [Paymenter](https://github.com/Paymenter/Paymenter), Corwin and all other contributors of Paymenter.

 ## License
 Use this script at your own risk.
 By running it, you agree to the license.